 A recent Illinois case involves a dispute over insurance as a basis for a defense against the appointment of a receiver.
 In Bank of America, N.A. v.
-108 N. State Retail LLC the mortgagee sued for foreclosure of its mortgage, based upon an alleged 46 million dollar shortfall in person to whom the loss is to be paid.
-It is established that such a loss payee may only recover if the insured could have recovered.
+108 N. State Retail LLC the mortgagee sued for foreclosure of its mortgage, based upon an alleged 46 million dollar shortfall in construction funds necessary for the